Family: Hydrangeaceae

 Hardiness Zone3-9

-Sunlightprefers partial but grows nicely in full sun.
-Will survive in varying amounts of shade but the more shade the less the flower production.
+SunlightPrefers sunny conditions to partial sun, but grows well in full sun.
+Will survive in varying amounts of shade, but the more shade, the less the flower production.

-Dimensions4-5 feet by 4-5 feet, can form a large colony, suckering from the roots, space 4-5 feet on center
+Dimensions4-6 feet by 4-6 feet, can form a large colony, suckering from the roots, spaced 4-5 feet on center

 Propagationdivison, cuttings

-Native SiteSpecies native to Eastern United States and has been used since 1736.
+Native SiteSpecies native to the Eastern United States and has been used since 1736.

-Notes & Reference#01-Manual of Woody Landscape Plants (Michael Dirr), #03-The Hillier Manual of Trees and Shrubs (Hillier Nursery)
+Notes & Reference#01-Manual of Woody Landscape Plants (Michael Dirr), #03-The Hillier Manual of Trees and Shrubs (Hillier Nursery), #135-Hydranges "A Gardner's Guide"(Tonis Lawson Hall, Brian Rothera), #274-Site Authors' observations and growing experiences

 Cart Image